gregcmartin/secondbrain/README.md

 1. Decide whether to start with the pipeline CLI or jump straight to the timeline stack.
 2. Spin up a `docs/architecture/` folder to capture decisions, APIs, and data schema.
-3. Bootstrap the capture daemon and storage schema; keep sample frames checked in for regression tests.
+3. Bootstrap the capture service and storage schema; keep sample frames checked in for regression tests.